LeopardCheetah/acm-poker-bo-___-t/README.md

-# -__-
+# -___-

-`-__-` is the name of my poker bot.
+`-___-` is the name of my poker bot.
 It was programmed in ~3 days without generative AI usage :).
-It ended up taking first place in UCSB's poker bot tournament by reaching the final table of 3 bots as the chip leader (it ended with a stack of effectively 3bb (3 big blinds); the other 2 bots at the table had 0.25bb and 0.5bb).
+It ended up taking first place in UCSB's poker bot tournament by reaching the final table of 3 bots as the chip leader (it ended with a stack of effectively 4bb (bb = big blind); the other 2 bots at the table had 0.25bb and 1bb).

 All of my custom code is in `bot.py`.